MatteoLarrode/DataViz-2102/Graphing Relationships/README.md

 Even using the {ggrepel} package to label state names, the plot is too crowded!
 In order to be able to read and describe the graph, let us try labeling only 10 states.
-To bring more insight on states that experienced change, I will choose those with the highest difference between 2016 and 2020.
+To bring more insight on states that experienced change, I highlighted those with the highest difference between 2016 and 2020.

 <details>